 -

-Driving Habits: Aggressive acceleration, hard braking, and frequent gear changes can put excessive stress on the transmission components And that's really what it comes down to..
+Driving Habits: Aggressive acceleration, hard braking, and frequent gear changes can put excessive stress on the transmission components The details matter here..

 -